Pete’s and Vicki’s Gear

 That will vary over time but basically we have two camera bodies, ( 6Dmark2 and the 7Dmark2-

 We have a 16-35 f2.8, mark 1 and 2 version.
-That’s our favorite lens.
-100mm f2.8macro, not the L series, 24-105mm f4, 15mm fisheye linear and 70-200f4 L series which is so sharp and a fraction of the price of the 2.8 model and it is so light on comparison.The last lens is the 100-400 f5.6 mark 2 version which is so sharp and all of our African Wildlife shots are taken with this lens.
-The images speak for themselves with this lens.Below there are some examples for you to see. the rest can be found on our blog and African Tours page.
+That’s our favorite lens for landscapes.
+100mm f2.8macro, not the L series, 24-105mm f4, 15mm fisheye linear and 70-200f4 L series which is so sharp and a fraction of the price of the 2.8 model and it is so light in comparison.The last lens is the 100-400 f5.6 mark 2 version which is so sharp and all of our African Wildlife shots are taken with this lens.
+The images speak for themselves with this lens.Below there are some examples for you to see.
+The rest can be found on our blog and at our other website at https://www.africarunningwildsafaris.com.au/

 Below is an example of what 10 frames a second can capture for you.
 That’s why we think Canon’s 7d Mark 2 is such a good compromise and who knows what lies around the corner in the 7d series.